pascalPost/turbomesh/docs/smoothing.md

 ## Show what happens with the stencil on the boundary

 ## Connections

+TODO: discussion about different options

+- a single DOF (or matrix entry) for each connection point
+- a DOF for each point in the mesh (that means 2 or more entries for each point pair connected by connections)
+- Ghost Cells with additional DOF

+## Periodic connections

 Number of internal points per block (equal to the rows in the system matrix)